benwiz/learn/README.md

 ## Notes

 - Don't forget about new step to imports: https://webpack.js.org/guides/typescript/#using-third-party-libraries
+- rgba(255, 56, 96, 1)

 ## To Do

-- Get webpack set up with TypeScript
-- Get webpack set up with SASS
+- Create main h1 or h2 text with overall burn status
+- Create table with more detailed burn status
+- Create table with even more detailed AQI data